-- Cicero Martelli presents an outstanding and novel invited talk at CLEO PAC Rim/ Photonics Congress in Singapore on photonics and the study of horses, both for biological and for training purposes.
+- Prof. Cicero Martelli (UTFPR), an iPL graduate, presents an outstanding and novel invited talk at CLEO PAC Rim/ Photonics Congress in Singapore on photonics and the study of horses, both for biological and for training purposes.

 - Welcome to Laine Suon who is undertaking further post-graduate studies part time whilst working in the pharmaceutical sector in the area of self-assembly of organic and silica particles.

 - Luke Gordon reports on his work on photo-bio-modulation and slowing or reversing neuro-pathological diseases at the Annual Bosch Meeting.
 A simple 3D printed designer horn maximises optical exposure at a referenced level and exact distance on the mice under test.

 - UNSW continues to make progress with Bismuth doped optical fibres - recent work from Russia demonstrating gain across the telecoms windows when pumping at 1490 extends the field into a potentially practical domain although environmental factors need to be controlled.

 - Prof. Canning receives the OSA David Richardson Medal More.

 - Time based and temperature tuned fluorescence measurements on a portable smartphone instrument are demonstrated More.

 - Novel discrimination between ordinary olive oils, fake olive oils and genuine extra virigin olive oils is reported using smartphone fluorescence.